bright/new-www/content/blog/bluetooth-devices-that-change-healthcare.md

 Companies: Hero is one of the companies developing smart dispensers.

+### Smart Inhalers

+Devices that help manage respiratory conditions like asthma or COPD by tracking usage patterns and medication adherence, and sometimes providing feedback on inhalation technique.

+Companies: Propeller Health and Teva Pharmaceuticals offer advanced connected inhaler systems that sync with mobile apps for real-time monitoring.

+### Glucose Monitoring Systems

+They provide continuous or flash monitoring of blood glucose levels, helping individuals with diabetes manage their condition more effectively.

+Companies: Dexcom and Abbott Laboratories are leading manufacturers of CGM (continuous glucose monitoring) systems, offering devices that deliver real-time glucose readings and trend data.

 Companies developing smart dispensers: HeroContact us if you want to discuss your product’s challenges.
 [Schedule a free consultation in 48 hours](/start-project/)!